foxanna/flutter_theme_workshop/workshop/06_screens/instructions.md

 ## Your turn

-1. Modify global `ColorScheme` by providing `background` field value**.
+1. Modify global `ThemeData` by providing `scaffoldBackgroundColor` field value.
 2. Define global `appBarTheme` using customizations given above.
 Set `backgroundColor` field of the `AppBarTheme` to a `MaterialStateColor` instance.
 Scroll the list of lime boxes to see the `AppBar` background change.

-** The above would only be valid if [this issue](https://github.com/flutter/flutter/issues/101389) fix is released before the event